kube-reporting/metering-operator/Documentation/metering-config.md

 Uncomment the entire `defaultReportDataSources` block , and update the `bucket`, `prefix` and `region` to the location of your AWS Detailed billing report.

-Then, set the `awsAccessKeyID` and `awsSecretAccessKey` in the `spec.metering-operator.spec.config` and `spec.presto.spec.config` sections.
+Then, set the `awsAccessKeyID` and `awsSecretAccessKey` in the `spec.reporting-operator.spec.config` and `spec.presto.spec.config` sections.

 To retrieve data in S3, the `awsAccessKeyID` and `awsSecretAccessKey` credentials must have read access to the bucket.
 For an example of an IAM policy granting the required permissions see the [aws/read-only.json](aws/read-only.json) file.
 Replace `operator-metering-data` with the name of your bucket.

 This can be done either pre-install or post-install.
-Note that disabling it post-install can cause errors in the metering-operator.
+Note that disabling it post-install can cause errors in the reporting-operator.

 [AWS-billing]: https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-costusage.html
 [enable-aws-billing]: https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-gettingstarted-turnonreports.html